julionxn/CustomDisplay22/README.md

 # CustomDisplay22

 ## Description
-An application that automatically generates an animation displayed by /title
+An application that automatically generates an animation displayed with /title commands

 ## Table of contents
 - [CustomDisplay22](#customdisplay22)
   * [Description](#description)